shaafeadawood/quantex-website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Contact form setup (email)

+To enable the Contact form to send emails:

+1. Create a Resend account and generate an API key: https://resend.com
+2. Copy `.env.example` to `.env.local` and fill in the variables:

+   - `RESEND_API_KEY` — your Resend API key
+   - `CONTACT_TO_EMAIL` — the destination inbox where you want to receive messages

+3. (Optional) Update the `from` domain in `src/app/api/contact/route.ts` once you verify your own domain in Resend.

+4. Restart the dev server after adding the env file.

+The API route lives at `/api/contact` and performs server-side validation.
+The frontend form displays inline field errors and a success state when the message is delivered.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.